derrickgm/ChordCadenza/README.md

 It requires .NET 4.0 or later, and has been tested on Windows 7 and Windows 10.
 There are currently no ports to any other OS.

-It uses the BASS audio library from un4seen.com and Bass.NET at bass.radio42.com.
+It uses the BASS audio library from [un4seen.com](https://un4seen.com) and Bass.NET at [bass.radio42.com](http://bass.radio42.com).

 ## Installation

-The program can be installed using the downloadable executable at [ChordCadenza.org](http://chordcadenza.org) chordcadenza.org.
+The program can be installed using the downloadable executable at [ChordCadenza.org](http://chordcadenza.org/#loc_download).
 This is a Nullsoft installation package that will install a 32-bit or 64-bit version of the program.

+## Source Files

+The files contained here should include all of the source code necessary to compile and build the program.
+It also contains the Nullsoft installation script, and the files used to create the Windows Help file (ChordCadenza.chm)

+## Development

+I developed the program in order to help me to play along with midi and audio files using a midi keyboard, having struggled for many years to master improvisiation.
+If you have any comments, feedback, ideas, or questions, please contact me at support@chordcadenza.org.

 ## License